Tesla2000/Protocolist/README.md

  - libcst to extract and modify relevant code.

 Protocolist doesn't used LLMs making generation process confidential, deterministic, and possible offline.
+Protocolist uses static type checking and doesn't run the code to create type hints.

 ## Setup
 ```shell